How to Undo Changes in Excel After Saving and Closing [2026]

 Keep in mind that once you save and close the file, this undo history is wiped clean, so this method won’t work after reopening.

-If you’re a fan of keyboard shortcuts, then Ctrl + Z is probably already your go-to for undoing mistakes—and for good reason!
-It’s quick, easy, and lets you rewind your last actions in Excel step by step.
+If you’re a fan of keyboard shortcuts, then Ctrl + Z is probably already your go-to for undoing mistakes—and for good reason.
+It’s quick, easy, and lets you undo changes in Excel step by step as you work.
 Just keep in mind, this handy trick only works while your file is still open.
 Follow these steps:

 Step 1: Whenever you notice something you want to undo, simply press Ctrl + Z on your keyboard to instantly reverse that last action.